 After completing my apprenticeship, I was lucky enough to be offered a full-time position at interconnect/it as a junior developer.
 My immediate tasks included continued support for a range of clients and further development of interconnect/it plugins and tools.
 Excitingly, I also started receiving my own development projects.
 These ranged from primarily visual sites, to a multi-level access site for NATCMA.

 The NATCMA site was my first larger project and consisted of a mixture of both frontend design and backend development, and was a good test of all the skills I had learned during my apprenticeship year.
-The site consists of a main public site, which everyone can access to learn more about the work of NATCMA, and a private site that is used by other international groups for information.
+The site consists of a main public site, that everyone can access to learn more about the work of NATCMA, and a private site that is used by other international groups for information.
 Each group can only access certain pages, so access has to be blocked from each page for users not of that group.

-Trainee turns trainer
+Trainee turns Trainer

 After completing the NATCMA site, Chris (our Senior Project Manager) and I travelled to Prestwick to deliver training to the NATCMA team.
-During the training I demonstrated the most effective ways to use WordPress and their new site specifically.
+During the training I demonstrated the most effective wa to use WordPress and their new site specifically.
 I offered technical advice and discussed some common problems that can occur and how to resolve these issues.
 Supported by Chris, the project was a fantastic opportunity to put into practice all the skills I had developed while working at interconnect/it.

 So what does the future hold for me at interconnect/it?